vercel/swr/README.md

-  isValidating,                            // if the request is loading revalidate                               // function to trigger a validate manually } = useSWR( key,                                     // a unique key for the data fetcher,                                 // Promise returning function to load your data swrOptions? = {
+  isValidating,                            // if the request is loading revalidate                               // function to trigger a validate manually } = useSWR( key,                                     // a unique key for the data (or a function, see below) fetcher,                                 // Promise returning function to load your data swrOptions? = {
     suspense: false,                       // enabled React Suspense mode